Sam-Varghese/Notes/Web-Devlopment/FrontentLibraries/BootStrap_Notes.md

 - In order to beautify input field in you application, use this class `form-control`

 - Bootstrap has a class called well that can create a visual sense of depth for your columns.

+Not every class needs to have corresponding CSS.
+Sometimes we create classes just for the purpose of selecting these elements more easily using jQuery.

+Give each of your button elements the class target.